fenago/tableau-server/md/server/Connecting to Data Sources - Tableau.md

 edit them.
 You can configure access by setting the following permission roles for the project or for individual data sources:

--   [Connector]{.uicontrol}.
+-   [Connector].
 This permissions role sets permissions that allow the user or group to connect to the data source from a workbook on the server (web authoring) or in Tableau Desktop.

--   [Editor]{.uicontrol}.
+-   [Editor].
 This permissions role sets permissions that allow the user or group to connect to the data source on the server and also to publish, edit, download, delete, set permissions, and schedule refreshes for the data source.